kw9521/WonderPets/README.md

 Melanie Couillard

 # How To Run
-You can view our list of pets and their descriptions here: https://wonderpets.design/ How run the pets however, please look at the following:
+You can view our list of pets and their descriptions here: https://wonderpets.design/
+To run the pets, however, please look at the following:
-Make sure you have Python and tkinter installed!!
+Make sure you have Python and Tkinter installed!!
 Check if tkinter is installed with this command:  -m tkinter
 If it is, a demo window will pop up.
 If not, then run the Python installer again and make sure you have the “install tkinter/IDLE” box checked